-- (c) Includes (1) RSUs held under the 2008 Stock Plan vesting after April 29, 2015 for which the participant has no voting or investment power until such units vest and are released as shares of our Common Stock in accordance with the provisions of the 2008 Stock Plan; (2) performance units (assuming a 100% performance multiple) held under the 2008 Stock Plan vesting after April 29, 2015 for which the participant has no voting or investment power until such units vest and are released as shares of our Common Stock in accordance with the provisions of the 2008 Stock Plan; and (3) phantom shares held in the individual's phantom stock account under the EOG Resources, Inc. 409A Deferred Compensation Plan (formerly known as the EOG Resources, Inc. 1996 Deferral Plan) (as amended, the "Deferral Plan") for which the individual has no voting or investment power until such phantom shares are released as shares of our Common Stock in accordance with the provisions of the Deferral Plan and the individual's deferral election.
-Because such units and shares will not vest on or before April 29, 2015, the units and shares shown in this column are not "beneficially owned" under Rule 13d-3 under the Exchange Act. - (d) None of our directors or "Named Officers" beneficially owned, as of February 28, 2015, more than 1% of the shares of our Common Stock outstanding as of February 28, 2015.
-Based on 548,474,108 shares of our Common Stock outstanding as of February 28, 2015, our current directors and executive officers as a group (12 in number) beneficially owned approximately 0.4% of the shares of our Common Stock outstanding as of February 28, 2015 and had total ownership of approximately 0.5% of the shares of our Common Stock outstanding as of February 28, 2015.
+- (c) Includes (1) RSUs held under the 2008 Stock Plan vesting after April 29, 2016 for which the participant has no voting or investment power until such units vest and are released as shares of our Common Stock in accordance with the provisions of the 2008 Stock Plan; (2) performance units (assuming a 100% performance multiple for awards for which the applicable three-year performance period has not elapsed) held under the 2008 Stock Plan vesting after April 29, 2016 for which the participant has no voting or investment power until such units vest and are released as shares of our Common Stock in accordance with the provisions of the 2008 Stock Plan; and (3) phantom shares held in the individual's phantom stock account under the EOG Resources, Inc. 409A Deferred Compensation Plan (formerly known as the EOG Resources, Inc. 1996 Deferral Plan) (as amended, the "Deferral Plan") for which the individual has no voting or investment power until such phantom shares are released as shares of our Common Stock in accordance with the provisions of the Deferral Plan and the individual's deferral election.
+Because such units and shares will not vest on or before April 29, 2016, the units and shares shown in this column are not "beneficially owned" under Rule 13d-3 under the Exchange Act. - (d) None of our directors or "Named Officers" beneficially owned, as of February 29, 2016, more than 1% of the shares of our Common Stock outstanding as of February 29, 2016.
+Based on 549,893,540 shares of our Common Stock outstanding as of February 29, 2016, our current directors and executive officers as a group (12 in number) beneficially owned approximately 0.4% of the shares of our Common Stock outstanding as of February 29, 2016 and had total ownership of approximately 0.5% of the shares of our Common Stock outstanding as of February 29, 2016.